About the Global Poker Index

 Composite Score Calculation

 The GPI composite score is the sum of all individual event scores.
 To help ensure that the GPI overall composite score is not skewed by instances of players performing in extremely large numbers of events, the GPI caps the number of individual event scores for each half year period.
-The number of events capped for any given half year period is determined by taking the mean number of finishes in live tournaments for the group of players that are in the GPI 300.
-Administration to determine the mean number of finishes is performed every six months.
+The number of events capped for any given half year period is determined by taking the mean number of finishes in live tournaments for the players that are in the GPI.
+Administration to determine the mean number of finishes is performed annually.
 Once the mean number of finishes is determined, that is the cap for the number of individual scores that are counted for every half year period.
 For any player with more individual scores than the cap for the half year period, the highest individual event scores are calculated as part of the composite score, while the lower individual event scores are discarded.
 These discarded events may be later included in the composite score as they move from one half year period to the next.

 GPI Ranking List